davamix/cats-localization/README.md

-# Cats localization with Detectron 2
+# Multiclass instance segmentation using with Detectron 2

 Applying segmentation to a custom dataset with two classes: